Showing posts with label Mounds. Show all posts

 Pipes, Tools, and Arrowheads

-My sister-in-law and I had a busy day, watching the tagging of hummingbirds, a visit to the farmer's market, lunch at the subway, and a trip to Cullman to visit Jesse Owens Park and Oakville Indian Museum
+My sister-in-law and I had a busy day: watching the tagging of hummingbirds, visiting the farmer's market, having lunch at the subway, and taking a trip to Cullman to visit Jesse Owens Park and Oakville Indian Museum